 (1) the license issued under this chapter;

-(2) a notice prescribed by DADS describing complaint procedures;
+(2) a notice prescribed by HHSC describing complaint procedures;

-(3) a notice providing instructions for reporting an allegation of abuse, neglect, or exploitation to Texas Department of Family and Protective Services;
+(3) a notice providing instructions for reporting an allegation of abuse, neglect, or exploitation to HHSC Provider Investigations ;

-(4) a notice in the form prescribed by DADS stating that inspection and related reports are available at the facility for public inspection and providing DADS' toll-free telephone number that may be used to obtain information concerning the facility;
+(4) a notice in the form prescribed by HHSC stating that inspection and related reports are available at the facility for public inspection and providing HHSC’s toll-free telephone number that may be used to obtain information concerning the facility;

 (5) a copy of the most recent inspection report relating to the facility; and

-(6) a notice, in English and Spanish, stating that employees, other staff, residents, volunteers, and family members and guardians of residents are protected from discrimination or retaliation as specified in the Texas Health and Safety Code, §§252.132 - 252.133 (relating to Suit for Retaliation and Suit for Retaliation Against Resident).
+(6) a notice, in English and Spanish, stating that employees, other staff, residents, volunteers, and family members and guardians of residents are protected from discrimination or retaliation as specified in the Texas Health and Safety Code, §§252.132 - 252.133 (relating to Suit for Retaliation and Suit for Retaliation Against Volunteer, Resident, or Family Member or Guardian of Resident).

 §551.327.
 Notice of Changes in Key Personnel.